ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

   > su - ubuntu

 # Installation
-Now it is time to install NexRes.
+Next, we install NexRes.
-Clone the repo from github and go to its folder:
+Clone the repo from github:
   > git clone https://github.com/resilientdb/resilientdb.git
   > cd resilientdb/

-If you are using MacOS with arm64 processor (CPU) architecture, like MacOS M1, using INSTALL_MAC.sh to install the environment:
+If you are using a MacOS with an arm64 processor (CPU) architecture (ex.
+MacOS M1) run INSTALL_MAC.sh to install the environment:
   > chmod +x INSTALL_MAC.sh
   > ./INSTALL_MAC.sh